Alfresco/docs-alfresco/media-management/1.3/config/start.md

 4. Make the file executable and enable the script:

-    ``` bash
+    ```bash
     chmod +x /etc/init.d/contentservices
     chkconfig --add alfresco-contentservices
     ```

-5. Modify the `config.yml` file to specify your environment settings; for example, your ActiveMQ host name if it is on a different server:
+5. Modify the `config.yml` file to specify your environment settings, for example, your ActiveMQ host name if it is on a different server:

-    ``` bash
+    ```bash
     messaging:
     broker:
       url: tcp://localhost:61616